NAVadi21/DreamKeepers/README.md

 # DreamKeepers
 a user-friendly dream journal app for Android that enables users to effortlessly capture, organize, and revisit their dreams.
 With intuitive features like adding dream entries with dates, titles, and descriptions

+The files were too large to upload so i have added the important ones like the res folder / anim folder / java codes for 3 layouts / scr files / etc.

 # DreamKeepers - Dream Journal App

 DreamKeepers is a dream journal app developed for Android, allowing users to record and organize their dreams in a convenient and intuitive manner.
 I named the app originally "Aadat," which is derived from the Hindi word meaning "Habit," reflecting its purpose of helping users cultivate the habit of recording and exploring their dreams.